section-engineering-education/engineering-education/content/articles/script-tags-async-defer/index.md

 In the example above:

-* The page is visible immediately.
-It shows ‘DOM is visible’.
+* The browser displays the page immediately.
 Async doesn’t block triggers of `DOMContentLoaded` events.
+It shows ‘DOM is visible’ before the HTML content is fully loaded.

 * Whichever one loads first between `long-script.js` and ‘short-script.js’ is executed first.
 Async scripts follow the “load-first” principle.